5 Ways to Make the FAFSA Application Process Less Stressful

 - List of schools your student is applying to and is interested in attending

-After completing the FAFSA application, your child will be sent a Student Aid Report (SAR).
+After completing the FAFSA application, your student will be sent a Student Aid Report (SAR).
 Look over the SAR carefully and correct any mistakes, since a mistake can delay the application process.
-Once the FAFSA application is processed, the chosen school will direct you on how much aid your child received, how to apply it to educational costs, and how to accept any loan money offered.
+Once the FAFSA application is processed, the chosen school will direct you on how much aid your student received, how to apply it to educational costs, and how to accept any loan money offered.